amanda-hecht89/city-builder-Extra-Credit/README.md

 Summer icon by Icons8
 Spring icon by Icons8
 Fallen Leaf icon by Icons8
+Hamburger icon by Icons8
+Salad icon by Icons8
+Pet icon by Icons8
+Gluten Free icon by Icons8

 Additional considerations:
 - Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?